Callmenicky/TodoList/README.md

 ### Configure the database connection:

 + Open the appsettings.json file in the backend project.
++ You may download the existing data/format of the database thru TodoDB.bak file to setup your own database
 + Update the connection string with your SQL Server details.

 ### Install backend dependencies: